 As a tax-exempt, non-profit education and research institution, Stanford is required to categorize expenses, such as program fees and administrative expenses (as indicated by the PTA - project, task and award - account), and record what the money was spent on (as indicated by the expenditure type code).
 A large percentage of university operating revenue comes from federal and non-federal sponsor sources and gifts from donors.
 It is Stanford’s fiduciary responsibility to appropriately spend and accurately record and report expenditures as intended by sponsored-research agreements and donor award documents.

 Roles and responsibilities for proper stewardship of funds and management of expenditures is covered in the following administrative guide policies:

 Everyone who submits or approves any type of financial transaction at Stanford University must understand the difference between what can and cannot be paid for by the university (i.e., what is a permissible expense and within the category of permissible expenses) and what is defined as allowable or unallowable for reimbursement by the federal government, either directly or indirectly.
 Indirect costs — sometimes called overhead, facilities and administrative (F&A) costs, or shared expenses — are costs incurred in the conduct of externally-sponsored research that are shared across a large number of projects, as well as other functions of the university.

 Since all university expenses are included in the indirect cost recovery calculations, it is therefore the primary consideration that they are properly coded as allowable or unallowable regardless of their funding source.
 The secondary consideration is that such expenses are coded to properly represent the type of expense (e.g., food vs. salary) and, where there is ambiguity about which type of code to use, that the choice is consistent over time and within a group.

-For a list of unallowable expenses and activities, refer to What Are Unallowable Costs? on the DoResearch website.
+For a list of unallowable expenses and activities, refer to the Cost Principles page on the DoResearch website.

 How Expenditures are Recorded